mjkrause/data-portal-summary-stats/README.md

 This writes (or replaces, no-questions-asked) `./infra/variables.tf`.
 Once written, that file contains credentials information!
 Next, navigate to `infra` and run `terraform plan` if you want to inspect what resources will be created.
-Otherwise, deploy the infrastructure and start the service by running `terraform apply`.
+Otherwise, deploy the infrastructure and start the application by running `terraform apply`.
 Follow the instruction on the screen.
 It should end on "Apply complete!
 Resources [...]".
 If you see that message the deployment process is complete.
-Once deployed, the service runs on a schedule to create a set of summary statistics figures every 24 hours and can be monitored on AWS CloudWatch.
+Once deployed, the application runs on a schedule to create a set of summary statistics figures every 24 hours and can be monitored on AWS CloudWatch.

 ## Handling of large matrix files